-In addition to the committee members listed above a representative from the Union professional staff and a representative from IEDA may attend the committee meetings.
+In addition to the committee members listed above a representative from the Union professional staff and the District's labor representative may attend the committee meetings.
 The Committee may mutually agree to invite District employees or experts to attend the committee meeting.